-We are compiling information on the situation in Ukraine, including a list of organisations providing advice to stateless people fleeing Ukraine.
+We have compiled information on the situation in Ukraine, including a list of organisations providing advice to stateless people fleeing Ukraine

-The strength of solidarity shown across Europe - in particular in neighbouring countries - towards the people of Ukraine at this time of crisis is to be celebrated.
-Nevertheless, as more information emerges from what is a fast-moving situation on the ground, we now need to ensure no one is left behind, which includes those who are stateless or at risk of statelessness.
+The strength of solidarity shown across Europe - in particular in neighbouring countries - towards the people from Ukraine has been commendable.
+Nevertheless, as more information emerges from what is a developing situation on the ground, two years after the outbreak of the war, we need to ensure no one is left behind, which includes those who are stateless or at risk of statelessness.

 Access to protection for stateless people